Velaha/Scala/01_Classes/README.md

 Create one runnable class.
-Instanciate one car, with primary constructor and after one with secondary constructor
+Instantiate one car, with primary constructor and after one with secondary constructor

 Drive your cars, accelerate, brake, check speed... test error cases also.

-## summary
+## Summary

 Here we saw how create one class in Scala language and how declare some methods.
-In this implemetation, we used the object oriented paradigm by used the exception and used the mutable internal state.
+In this implementation, we used the object oriented paradigm by used the exception and used the mutable internal state.
-Next exercice will show you how we can change our approach and be more functional
+Next exercise will show you how we can change our approach and be more functional.